-The idea of this algorithm is to apply the well-known Binary Search method in order to find the string with maximum value L, which is a common prefix of all the strings (Irving & Love 2003).
-The algorithm searches in the interval (0...minLen), where minLen is of minimum string length and simultaneously has the maximum possible common prefix.
-At each time period, the search space, which is (0...minLen), is divided in two equal parts, one of which is discarded as it doesn't contain the solution.
+The idea of this algorithm is to apply the well known Binary Search method in order to find the string with maximum value L, which is a common prefix of all the strings [23].
+The algorithm searches in the interval $(0 \dots minLen)$ , where minLen is of minimum string length and simultaneously has the maximum possible common prefix.
+At each time period, the search space, which is $(0 \dots minLen)$ , is divided in two equal parts; the one of these two is discarded as it doesn't contain the solution.